ccdxc/sw/docs/apidef.md

 Messages can be transformed from the request version to the native version of the API server and vice-versa by registered TransformFuncs.
 Transformation functions are registered by specifying the from and to versions.
 Each registration is unidirectional.
 For example if a service creates a new version of the API, "v2" due to an incompatible change ("v1" being the original version), the service registers a transform function for ("v1" -> "v2") and a transform function for ("v2" -> "v1").

 #### Defaulting
 If non-standard defaults are to be applied then a Defaulter function registered can mutate the object as desired.
+This is in addition to the scalar defaults described above.

 #### Validation Function
 If semantic validations are desired then a validation hook can be registered.
 The Validate function returns nil when validation passes and an error when validation fails.
 If message validation fails the API request fails.